 To remove cocaine abuse from your life completely, you must first face the challenging cocaine detox phase.
 Many addicts delay battling their addiction because they know how hard a detox can be.
 When patients are undergoing a cocaine detox, they’re likely to suffer from many physical and mental side effects.
 It’s important that when you attempt to go ‘cold turkey’, that you do so at one of our world-class treatment centres.
 This way you’ll have all of the medical supervision you need and won’t be putting yourself in danger.
 You’ll also have the best chance of finally overcoming your addiction with our supervision.

 The battle ahead is a demanding one, but it’s one that you can win.
-Our Ocean Recovery Centre teams have years of experience in helping patients through the supervised detox phase.
+Our team at Ocean Recovery have years of experience in helping patients through the supervised detox phase.
 When you arrive at our addiction centre you’ll be given time to settle into your new luxurious surroundings.
 You’ll spend time with doctors and nurses who will explain the full detox process to you.
 When you’re ready, you’ll face the detox with our helping hand, and come clean with no drugs in your system, ready to begin your rehabilitation.
 Let’s have a look at what’s involved in a cocaine detox…